apetbrz/framework-project/README.md

 - On the interactive docker container, use `runserver [framework name]` to start each server.
   - `axum`, `asp.net`, and `gin` can all be shut down with CTRL+C
   - `express` can be stopped with `runserver stopexpress`
-- Resource usage was monitored with the `watchresources.sh` script on the server using tmux.
+- Resource usage was monitored with the `watchresources.sh` script on the server.
+Attach a second shell with `docker exec -it [container] bash`.
 - On the testing client, use `test_scripts/runtests.sh` to start each benchmark.

 ## Example Results: